- Flexible student loans built for nursing, PT, pharmacy and more - Cover 100% of your program costs1.

-- Flexible repayment options to fit your budget and no origination fees
+- Repayment options to fit your budget and no application or origination fees

 The decision to pursue an advanced health professions degree is often heavily influenced by finances.
 One of the top considerations is whether you'll choose a variable or fixed interest rate2 student loan.
 Compare the differences before selecting your loan options.